-The Certified Nursing Assistant Program at Saddleback College was established to empower students to gain the skills and knowledge of providing basic patient care as a member of the healthcare team.
-The Nursing Assistant Program prepares students for employment as a Certified Nursing Assistant (CNA) in a variety of health care settings ranging from acute care hospitals to skilled nursing facilities.
-This program is approved by the Department of Public Health, State of California (CDPH).
+The Certified Nursing Assistant (CNA) Program at Saddleback College is designed to provide students with the essential skills and knowledge required to deliver basic patient care as a vital member of the healthcare team.
+The program prepares students for certification as a CNA and for employment in various healthcare settings, including Acute Care Hospitals and Skilled Nursing Facilities.
+It is approved by the Department of Public Health, State of California (CDPH).

 • Traditional CNA 16-week program